-Pedestrian Ramps Constructed Through Priority-Based Work
+Corners Constructed Through Priority-Based Work

-After addressing corners following resurfacing and complaints, NYC DOT will combine the survey data with additional geographic and demographic information to determine where to begin our priority-based work.
-The results of this prioritization will be published on the NYC DOT's Pedestrian Ramp Program website by approximately December 2020.
+\\After addressing corners following resurfacing and complaints, NYC DOT will combine the survey data with additional geographic and demographic information to determine priority-based work locations.
 With the information obtained from this analysis, NYC DOT will prioritize locations in the five boroughs with the intent to supplement the program.
-Until the analysis is complete, NYC DOT will schedule pedestrian ramp work based on factors other than the prioritization model.